Cannabis oil and our method of extraction

-There’s lots of ways you can distill and process cannabis oil, but for Medicine Box there’s really two ways: you can either go for volume or go for quality.
+There are lots of ways you can distill and process cannabis oil, but for Medicine Box, there are only two ways: you can either go for volume or quality.
 Since we’re working to make people well, not high, there really is no choice at all.

 Sure, “from soil to oil” may appear to be a clever punchline at first, but encapsulated in that slogan is the solution to the final problem we’re focused on for this month: how do you ensure a contaminant-free concentrated product that truly embodies the healing properties of the plant itself?
 The cannabis oil industry at large is so obsessed with scaling their products to get into as many stores as possible that the majority of the good stuff ends up on the cutting room floor.